Luos-io/Documentation/src/pages/low/containers/msg-handling.md

 All messages have a header.
 A header is a 7-byte field containing all information allowing containers to understand messages context.
 All containers on the network catch and decode the header of each sent and received message.

-`data` is a table containing informations.
+`data` is a table containing data.

 > **Info:** MAX_DATA_MSG_SIZE represenst the maximum size of messages (default value is 128 bytes);

 ## Header
-To send data to any containers you want, you will have to fill some information on the header.
+To send data to any containers you want, you will have to first fill out some information on the header.

 here is the `header_t` structure:
 ```C